 Born in Radom, 1913, December 22.
-As soon as he graduated from ground school 16 years old only he found his way to a military squadron.
+As soon as he graduated from ground school, being 16 years old only he found his way to a military squadron.
 In 1930-1934 continued his tuition to get airframe journeyman qualifications.
-In 1934 drafted to Aviation Unit in Warsaw.
+In 1934 was called to arms to Aviation Unit in Warsaw.
 Next, moved to Military Aviation school, Dęblin, where he was flying Morane (Morane Saulnier AR-35), Hanriot (HD-19? or H28?) and RWD-8 aircraft.
 Delegated to Ustianowa, where he accomplished Cat C glider pilot course, flying Salamandra and Komar gliders.

-During the training, flying as a passenger of PWS 14 on the route Ustianowa – Dęblin – Radom – Ustianowa with lieutenant Knap got injured as a result of night landing and hooking against a cable.
+During the training, when flying as a passenger of PWS 14 on the route Ustianowa – Dęblin – Radom – Ustianowa with lieutenant Knap got injured as a result of night landing completed with hooking against a cable.